 What does it mean when my car won't start but my battery and alternator are fine?

 Commonly, a car won’t start due to a flat battery or a faulty alternator.
-But when these have been ruled out, you need to look at other possibilities - some of which have been mentioned above.
+But when these have been ruled out, you need to look at other possibilities - some of which are common car problems mentioned above.

 You may for example have a problem with your starter motor.
 A starter may stop working for a number of reasons, including faults with the internal windings, damaged brushes, bad bearings, and teeth that no longer mesh properly in the starter or gear ring.